bitsii/addons-casnic/README.md

 Further help is available here - <https://gitlab.com/bitsii/CasCon/-/wikis/Casnic>

 Further detail about the addon and how it works is available here - <https://github.com/bitsii/addons-casnic/wiki>

+# If you have difficulties with the plugin you could consider using the Integration Hub instead.
+Check [here](https://gitlab.com/bitsii/CasCon/-/wikis/Working-with-other-home-automation-hubs) for more information.

 ## Add-ons